MartinBernstorff/gokid/README.md

 * p1: Make branch name creation more robust
     * Perhaps Git has a regex to validate them?
     * Example failure: `migrate-telecom-cardinality-to-0..1`

 * Error if un-quoted "$(some_command_here)" in config

 * p3: Support creating a PR from an existing branch.
 Prompt for confirmation.

 * p2: Plan-execute-rollback.
-    * Architecture is likely a command-pattern.
+    * Sketch out the "command" struct
+    * Write a CommandHandler which can check the assumptions
     * Each command can have flightplan-checks.
 E.g. for "create branch" that the branch does not already exist.
 This means we can fail gracefully before we have made any state-changes.